Sejong Insider

 Reading Odds as Prices, Not Promises

-The most important correction is conceptual.
+The key correction is conceptual.
 Odds are not promises about outcomes; they are prices for uncertainty.
 Margin is not distortion—it is structural.
-The built-in vig (vigorish) represents a fee mechanism that allows gambling systems to remain viable over time.
+The built-in vig (vigorish) is a fee mechanism that allows systems to remain viable.

 When odds are understood as prices, outcomes no longer feel like verdicts on fairness.
-They appear as realizations of risk within a system designed for sustainability.
-Margin is not an error hidden in the numbers.
-Margin is the reason those numbers exist.
-Understanding this does not remove uncertainty.
-But much of the confusion surrounding it begins to dissolve at that point.
+They are realizations of risk within a system designed for sustainability.
+Margin is not an error hidden in the numbers—it is the reason those numbers exist.
+Recognizing this does not remove uncertainty, but it dissolves much of the confusion surrounding it.